 These services are provided at no cost to the children and families seen at the CAC.

-If a child does not have access to a CAC, they may end up having to tell the worst part of their life over and over again to different investigators and other professionals.
+When a child does not have access to a CAC, they may end up having to tell the worst part of their life over and over again to all of these different investigators and other professionals.